HEP-FCC/fcc-tutorials/FccSoftwareGit.md

     git branch -b [NAME_OF_LOCAL_BRANCH]
     ```

+-   refer to [this tutorial](https://www.atlassian.com/git/tutorials/saving-changes) to see how to commit changes
 -   occasionally, get new code from the official repository (1) as explained above and merge it in this branch
 -   test:
     -   that the code compiles and all tests succeed (`make && make test`)